 6) Examiners must be present, either in person or via teleconference, during the entire questioning process as well as the post-examination discussion and vote (see Examination Guidelines at grad.ucalgary.ca/services/faculty-and-staff/gpdgpa-resources/policies-and-guidelines/guidelines-examiners).
 Normally, the supervisor (or the co-supervisor, if applicable) must be present in person.

-7) All examiners must be given the opportunity to question the student and the questions must be relevant to the thesis document.
+7) All examiners, including the advisory member, where applicable, must be given the opportunity to question the student and the questions must be relevant to the thesis document.

 8) Prior to the oral examination, if an examiner suspects that academic misconduct has occurred in the thesis, they must contact the Dean of Graduate Studies immediately.
 The examination will then be suspended until such time as the Dean (or designate) is able to determine whether academic misconduct has occurred and what penalties will be applied.
 Depending on the determination, the examination may proceed as scheduled, be rescheduled, or be cancelled.